gemeofficial/gemeblog/blog/2025-07-14-how-long-does-cooked-chicken-last-in-the-fridge/index.md

 ---
-title: "How Long Does Cooked Chicken Last in the Fridge?
-Shocking Facts You Should Know"
+title: "How Long Can Cooked Chicken Stay in the Fridge?"
-description: How long does cooked chicken last in the fridge?
+description: How long can cooked chicken last in the fridge?
 Discover safe storage tips, spoilage signs, composting rules, and how to maximize freshness in this expert guide.
 keywords:
+  - how long can cooked chicken stay in the fridge
   - how long does cooked chicken last in the fridge
-  - how long can cooked chicken stay in the fridge
   - how long does chicken last in the fridge
   - how long is cooked chicken good for in the fridge
   - can I compost cooked chicken
-slug: how-long-does-cooked-chicken-last-in-the-fridge
+slug: how-long-can-cooked-chicken-last-in-the-fridge
 authors: [Moore]
 tags: [food waste, composting, sustainability]
 picture: https://www.geme.bio/assets/images/how-long-is-cooked-chicken-good-for-in-the-fridge-bf65a6e03150d3686b7138c1018323e0.jpg